Skip to contents

 type

 character, either "gradient" or "discrete".
-Must be equal to the defintion of argument r_type with which frames have been created (see frames_spatial).
+Must be equal to the definition of argument r_type with which frames have been created (see frames_spatial).

 colours